makandra/cloud_test/README.md

 - [CrossBrowserTesting tunnel](https://github.com/crossbrowsertesting/cbt-tunnel-nodejs/releases)
 - [Saucelabs tunnel](https://wiki.saucelabs.com/display/DOCS/Setting+Up+Sauce+Connect+Proxy)
 - [Lambdatest tunnel](https://s3.amazonaws.com/lambda-tunnel/LT_Linux.zip)

-Download the one for your provider and operating system. extract the executable and run it.
-It should be similar to
+Download the one for your provider and operating system.
+Extract the executable and run it.
+The command should be similar to:

-    ./<tunnel> -u <username> -k <password|apikey>
+    ./<path_to>/<tunnel> -u <username> -k <password|apikey>

 To enable Cloud_Testing you need to set the ENV['CLOUD_TEST'] variable to any value.

     export CLOUD_TEST=IE
     # or
     CLOUD_TEST=IE cucumber
-The value can be a browser_caps configuration key, which must be defined in the config file.
+The value can be a browser_caps configuration key (e.g. IE, chrome, my_ie_browser_config), and must be defined in the config file.

-Additionally you need to require the corresponding provider and set the capybara driver as follows:
+Additionally you need to require 'cloud_test' and set the capybara driver as follows:

     require 'cloud_test'